buditanrim/buditanrim.github.io/_posts/2020-05-26-bring-calm-to-your-team-minds-while-remote.md

 alt="buditanrim meditation illustration"
 class="small no-caption illustration" %}

-As the remote working becomes a new normal, I need to be mindful of how we communicate.
+As the remote working becomes a new normal, I realized I have to be mindful of how we communicate.
 If I keep throwing questions or chat every few minutes here and there.
 I don't set a proper environment for my team to get things done and produce outcomes.
 If you feel the same, you can try a few things I have experimented:

 **Aware online meeting is totally different from face-to-face meeting**.
 It requires more cognitive load because it forces us to focus more intently on the conversation.
 We're no longer look at the sign from body language, we're looking to the mute symbol and voice from your headphone.
 This is known as [zoom fatigue][zoom-fatigue] Just know that is different.
 So what we can do about this?